How To Develop Pincer Grasp In Babies

 Q: Can I use regular tweezers to practice the pincer grasp with my baby?

-Read Also When Do Babies Develop Ears?
+Read Also Do Some Babies Develop Slower Than Others?

 A: No, regular tweezers are not safe for babies as they can be sharp and have small parts that can be a choking hazard.
 Stick to using baby-safe tweezers.